mainwp/Code-Snippets-Functions/Execute a function on a child site/Advanced Custom Fields/README.md

-## Advanced Custom Fields code snippet for forcing the database upgrade
+## Advanced Custom Fields code snippets

-Tested version of WordPress 4.9.8, plugin version was Advanced Custom Fields 5.7.6.
+Tested version of WordPress 5.1, plugin version was Advanced Custom Fields 5.7.12.

 This file is a code snippet that is used for [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/) plugin.